• Skip to primary navigation

 • Preheat grill or grill pan to medium heat.
 Place pork chops on grill or in pan.
 Discard remaining marinade.

-• Grill over medium heat for 4-5 minutes on each side or until a thermometer inserted in the middle of the meat reaches 145 degrees F. Remove from grill.
+• Grill over medium heat for 4-5 minutes on each side or until a thermometer inserted in the middle of the meat reaches 145 degrees Fahrenheit.
+Remove from grill.

-• Let pork chops stand for 3-5 minutes before serving.
+• Let pork chops rest for 3-5 minutes before serving.
+This helps redistribute juices and keep them tender and juicy.

 Nutrition Information